The Importance of Legal Compliance

 - Brand Damage: Negative publicity and loss of customer trust.

-- Missed Opportunities: Excluding a significant portion of the population (people with disabilities and their families, friends, and colleagues) from accessing your services or products.
+- Missed Opportunities: Excluding a significant portion of the population from accessing your services or products.

 - Reduced Innovation: Accessibility often drives innovation, leading to better products for all users.